 The best free offer is a working sample of the thing you sell.
 Not a summary of it, and not a brochure about it: a small, complete experience of your actual work that a stranger can finish in a few days and walk away from measurably better off.
 That’s the whole trick.
 A person who has experienced your work in miniature doesn’t need convincing when you make a real offer later, because the free thing already did the convincing.
 So the question to ask about any idea, before anything else, is a matching question: would the person who finishes this be a step closer to buying what you actually sell?

 Prefer to watch it happen on screen?
-Jump straight to the training video, where one free offer gets picked, built, and switched on end to end.
+Jump straight to the video, where one free offer gets picked, built, and switched on end to end.

-What Makes a Lead Magnet Idea Actually Work?
+What Makes a Lead Magnet Idea Work?

 Your free offer sits at the front door of your email list, and its job is to filter as much as to attract.
 A generic freebie pulls in everyone, which in practice means it pulls in collectors of free things.
 A specific one pulls in the person with the exact problem your paid work solves.
 A five-day email course on pricing your first coaching package attracts people who are actively wrestling with pricing, which means people who are close to selling packages, which means your future clients if selling packages is what you help with.
 The narrower the free offer, the better the subscriber.
 It feels backwards, and it’s the single most reliable principle in list building.

 The second bar an idea has to clear: it has to deliver a finished result, small but real.
 A teaser that gestures at value and then points at your paid offer creates the opposite of goodwill.
 Give away a whole answer to a narrow question instead.
-Someone who just got a real result from you for nothing has excellent reasons to believe the paid version delivers more, and she’s now on your list, where the relationship keeps building with every send.
-What you actually send her from there is its own craft, and we’ve covered it in how to build an email list that turns subscribers into clients.
+Someone who just got a real result from you for nothing has excellent reasons to believe the paid version delivers more, and they’re now on your list, where the relationship keeps building with every send.
+What you send from there is its own craft, and we’ve covered it in how to build an email list that turns subscribers into clients.

 Hold every idea to those two bars, matched to what you sell and finished on its own, and a 101-item list collapses to a shortlist in about a minute.
 Here’s the shortlist, organized by what you sell.